 Seattle Mariners (7-13) at Houston Astros (8-10)

-The Seattle Mariners and the Houston Astros meet in an AL West division matchup from Minute Maid Park on Friday.
+The Seattle Mariners and the Houston Astros meet Saturday in MLB action from Minute Maid Park.